zendframework/zend-stratigility/README.md

 The handlers in each middleware attached this way will see a URI with that path segment stripped -- allowing them to be developed separately and re-used under any path you wish.

-Within Conduit, middleware can be:
+Within Stratigility, middleware can be:

-- Any PHP callable that accepts, minimally, a [PSR-7](https://github.com/php-fig/fig-standards/blob/master/proposed/http-message.md) request and a response (in that order), and, optionally, a callable (for invoking the next middleware in the queue, if any).
+- Any PHP callable that accepts, minimally, a [PSR-7](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-7-http-message.md) request and a response (in that order), and, optionally, a callable (for invoking the next middleware in the queue, if any).
-- An object implementing `Phly\Conduit\MiddlewareInterface`. `Phly\Conduit\MiddlewarePipe` implements this interface.
+- An object implementing `Zend\Stratigility\MiddlewareInterface`. `Zend\Stratigility\MiddlewarePipe` implements this interface.

 Error Handlers
 --------------